 - Local school district Early Childhood Special Education (ECSE) Services

 These specialists work in a variety of settings.
-They work with children and families and they consult with programs, with other professionals and with other staff who work with the children and families every day.
+They may work with children and families, or they consult with programs and other professionals.
 They may be employed by:

 - Public schools

 - Maternal child health programs

 - Regional offices of state agencies such as Mental Health, Health Department, Department of Disabilities and Aging, and DCF District offices

 They work together as a team with other professionals and the family to coordinate services, support the child’s development and meet the goals of the family and child.

 School age children (kindergarten – 12) with special needs are most often served by the staff of public schools (teachers, special educators, specialists, nurses, counselors, paraprofessionals, contractors and others).
 They may also coordinate with other community services and regional state offices that serve the family.
 These professionals may partner with afterschool program staff to meet common goals for the child.